sgheidi/TetrisFriends/README.md

 # Fruit Tetris

-A simple, elegant Tetris implementation written in OpenGL/C++ using GLFW framework.
+A simple, elegant Tetris implementation written in OpenGL/C++ using GLFW.

 ## Screenshots